-The right language to teach is also the one you know, and is useful in your department, school, field, industry, etc. This is really targeted toward making an institutional decision, not telling you what you about your circumstances.
+The right language to teach is also the one you know, and is useful in your department, school, field, industry, etc. This is really targeted toward making an institutional decision not telling you about your circumstances.

-Another great Twitter thread I saw today was April Wensel gathering many people’s journeys through programming languages, teed of by this:
+Another great Twitter thread I saw today was April Wensel gathering many people’s journeys through programming languages, teed off by this:

 Your first programming language may impact the route you take through the concepts, but it never limits your future learning. 🤷🏻— April Wensel (@aprilwensel) April 22, 2017